rspec/rspec.github.io/source/blog/2019-05-11-rspec-rails-4-0-has-been-released.md

 author: Benoit Tigeot, Jon Rowe and Phil Pirozhkov
 ---

 RSpec Rails 4.0 has been released!
-Given our commitment to [semantic versioning](http://semver.org/), we've been delaying the breaking changes until this update.
-One notable change is that we've dropped support for Rails below 4.2.
+Given our commitment to [semantic versioning](http://semver.org/), this is a major release and as such contains breaking changes.
+The major breaking change is that we've dropped support for Rails below 5, with only soft support for Rails 4.2.

 As usual, if you notice any newly introduced bugs, please let us know, and we'll release a fix for it ASAP.